joseflee/Project-Atelier/README.md

         - Clicking main image will put all focus on the main image and hide everything else.
 Click the image again will bring up a magnifyer to view the displayed picture at 2.5x the zoom.
 Clicking again will bring the user back to the main view of the expanded gallery.
         - The left and right arrows will displayed the previous/next image.
 A indicator in the thumbnail gallery will reflect which image is displayed.
 - Product information
-    - Displays product info and slogan
+    - Displays product info and slogan below the main display image.
+    - The type of product, product name, and pricing is located to the right of the display image.
+        - If product is on sale, the original price will be crossed out with a sale price displayed right next to it.
+    - A clickable anchor for Reading reviews is located at the top left of the page.
 - Style selector consists of the following:
     - Size Selector
         - Displays all available sizes of the current product.
 Disabled if no sizes are available.